 - Representing a public government in a litigation proceeding concerning an assertion of Aboriginal rights infringement and an assertion of Aboriginal title.

-- Advising public governments on drafting and implementing government-specific Indigenous relations policies and strategies.
+- Advising public governments on drafting and implementing Indigenous relations policies and strategies.

-- Advising public governments on various Aboriginal law-related matters, including the applicability of provincial laws on Indian Act reserve lands, the Crown’s duty to consult, the Peace and Friendship Treaties, and UNDRIP.
+- Advising public governments on various Aboriginal law-related matters, including the Crown’s duty to consult and the UNDRIP.

-Grace’s research interests focus on Aboriginal law, public law, and international human rights law.
-Her research includes:
+Grace’s research interests focus on Aboriginal law, constitutional law, and public international law.
+Her publications include:

-- “Called to Action: Impact of the National Inquiry into Missing and Murdered Indigenous Women and Girls on the Resource Extraction Sector” (co-authored with Emilie N. Lahaie, Key Developments in Aboriginal Law: Volume 2).
+- “Called to Action: Impact of the National Inquiry into Missing and Murdered Indigenous Women and Girls on the Resource Extraction Sector” (co-authored with Emilie Lahaie, Key Developments in Aboriginal Law: Volume 2)

-Grace also holds a Bachelor of Arts (Honors Business Administration) degree from Ivey Business School at Western University, as well as a Certificate (Public International Law) from the Hague Academy of International Law.
+Grace also holds a B.A.
+(Honors Business Administration) degree from Ivey Business School at Western University, as well as a Certificate (Public International Law) from The Hague Academy of International Law.

 Prior to joining Cassels as an associate, Grace was a summer and articling student at the firm.